masoodderakhshan/Soil-Geosynthetic-Interface/README.md

-# Machine Learning Modelling and Interpretation of Soil–Geosynthetic Interface Shear Behaviour: A Comparison of Gradient Boosting and Neural Network Algorithms
+# From Prediction to Physical Archetypes: Machine Learning for Marginal Soil-Geosynthetic Interface Shear Behaviour

 ### 📝 Status